Coalition for Healthy Campus Food and Beverages

 In fall 2019, ten interdisciplinary undergraduate and graduate students participated in a case design course to envision the next 5–10 years of beverage service at UC Berkeley, for after the current contract with PepsiCo expires in 2021.
 The class was taught by Rosalie Z. Fanshel, program manager at the Berkeley Food Institute.
 It challenged students to think at the intersection of health and business: considering human and planetary health—and health equity—together with short- and long-term financial costs and benefits and corporate responsibility.

 The case design course had two overarching goals.
 The first was pedagogical: to use the UC Berkeley campus as a living lab to explore food systems concepts that students can then apply at-scale to a wide variety of problems throughout their future work.
 Simultaneously, the project furthered the Coalition for Healthy Campus Food and Beverages’ goal of expanding participation in—and thus championing a democratic process for—campus decision-making on food and beverage choices.
+Read more about the course in this blog post from one of the students.

 The students designed two proposals: one that included a pouring rights contract, with any vendor(s); and one that did not rely on a pouring rights contract.
 See the final proposals here: